This list contains a variety of resources associated with the mental health of young children.

 - Resource List: Handling Challenging Behaviors in Child Care and at Home: Autism

-- Q&A: Teachers Can Support Young Children’s Mental Health
+- Resource List: Young Children’s Mental Health

-Social Emotional Tips for Providers Caring for Infants
+- Social Emotional Tips for Providers Caring for Infants

 This publication provided by the Center for Early Childhood Mental Health Consultation provides a set of five tip sheets that child care staff can refer to during specific daily routines: dressing, meal times, playtime, resting, and diapering.

-Integrating Early Childhood Mental Health Consultation with the Pyramid Model
+- Integrating Early Childhood Mental Health Consultation with the Pyramid Model

 This policy brief by the National Center for Pyramid Model Innovations provides an overview of early childhood mental health consultation, how it can support the implementation of the Pyramid Model, and the policy issues that arise when administrators seek to integrate these two approaches at the state and local levels.